Matrix weighted Poincar\'e inequalities and applications to degenerate elliptic systems

 Finally, we end with the last of our main result: a local regularity theorem for weak solutions in dimension two. \begin{theorem} Let $d = 2$ and $\V{u}$ be a weak solution to \eqref{linearsys} when $F = 0$.
-Suppose that $B_{6R} \subseteq \Omega$ is an open ball of radius $6R$ and $B = B_R$ is the concentric ball with radius $R$.
-Then there exists $\epsilon \approx [W]_{\text{A}_2}^{-8}$ such that for $x, y \in B$, we have where where the supremum is over balls $B' \subset \Omega$ centered either at $x$ or $y$, and having radius $\leq 2|x - y|$. \end{theorem} As with Theorem \ref{revmeyer}, we will also extend \ref{thm:locreg} to solutions of homogenous degenerate $p$-Laplacian systems setting in the last section.
-Note that it would be very interesting to know whether one can use Theorem \ref{thm:locreg} to prove continuity a.e. of weak solutions to \eqref{linearsys} when $F = 0$.
+Suppose that $B_{7R} \subseteq \Omega$ is an open ball of radius ${7R}$ and $B = B_R$ is the concentric ball with radius $R$.
+Then there exists $\epsilon \approx [W]_{\text{A}_2}^{-8}$ such that for $x, y \in B$, we have where where the supremum is over balls $B' \subset \Omega$ centered either at $x$ or $y$, and having radius $\leq 2|x - y|$. \end{theorem} As with Theorem \ref{revmeyer}, we will also extend Theorem \ref{thm:locreg} to weak solutions of \eqref{PLap} when $F = 0$ {(see Section \ref{regularity}).} Note that it would be very interesting to know whether one can use Theorem \ref{thm:locreg} to prove continuity a.e. of weak solutions to \eqref{linearsys} when $F = 0$.
 Much more generally, it would be interesting to know whether one can modify existing but deeper techniques from the theory of elliptic systems in conjunction with our matrix weighted Poincare and Sobolev inequalities to improve upon our regularity results.